garrandall/popular-music-data/tracks/the-twist-fat-boys.md

 Oh yeah, and do The Twist
 Yeah, just like me
-Ooh yeah, and do The Twist
+Ohyeah, and do The Twist
 Oh yeah